 Both cultures have a more permissive view of drinking.
 Puerto Rico’s legal drinking age is 18 (Puerto Ricans are U.S. citizens, too), and both Mexican and Puerto Rican cultures often celebrate with food and alcohol.
 If they encounter such food and drinks at family parties, youngsters may consider consuming them normal behavior.

 Poverty is a huge component.
 It affects about 19% of the Latino and Hispanic community and Hispanics and Latino workers earn 76.9% of what other workers are paid.

 In addition, poverty rates are higher in Puerto Rico, and there are more female heads of households.
 Mexican Americans have lower incomes, too.
-Single-parent and/or impoverished homes tend to experience more substance abuse.
+Single-parent and/or impoverished homes tend to experience more substance use disorder.

 Demographics could shift in the years to come, too, as more Dominicans, Guatemalans, and Venezuelans enter the United States, outpacing Mexican immigration.
 Currently, people of Mexican origin make up more than half of the U.S. Latino population.

 While cultural differences and a bit of outsider status — against the dominant white culture — may drive some Latinos and Hispanics to use, their focus on family, respect, spirituality, and gender roles may also shield them from addiction.

 Every case is unique, but Latinas, for example, appear less likely to develop substance use disorders.
 It could be because drinking tends to be seen more as a manly pursuit.

 On the flip side, some women may resort to use in secret, to hide a habit that is considered inappropriate within the culture and for her gender.

 Women are drinking more often, and greater amounts, it should be noted, so that gap is shrinking.
 Men still are in the lead in terms of alcohol use, but women throughout the Americas tend to have more alcohol use disorders compared to the rest of the world.